Sunlolly/test.madsmarturin.dk/index.md

 layout: single
 author_profile: true
 ---
-**Cookie Notice:** My site does not use tracking cookies of any kind.
+**Cookie Notice:** My site does not use tracking scripts or cookies of any kind.
 {: .notice--success}

 ## Hey there!